From an Old Testament patriarch to a Founding Father, a friendly bear, and a famous rabbit, there are plenty of Bens to inspire parents.

 There’s more to his story, but as a name, the tale is a familiar one.
 Benjamin was overlooked by Christian families until after the Reformation, when we see a rise in the name’s use.

-Ben Franklin was one of the Founding Fathers.
-Franklin started out a printer and newspaper editor, and became a widely respected writer and civic leader.
-Franklin eventually served as Ambassador to France, but it is perhaps his unofficial roles that had a greater impact – Franklin was a noted scientist and inventor, and established many civic organizations, including the city of Philadelphia’s first fire department.
-He also helped establish the University of Pennsylvania.
+Founding Father Benjamin Franklin started out as a printer and newspaper editor.
+He became a widely respected writer and civic leader.
+While Franklin eventually served as Ambassador to France, we remember him more as a scientist and inventor.
+Franklin also established many civic organizations, including the city of Philadelphia’s first fire department.
+He also played a key role in establishing the University of Pennsylvania.

 It’s hard to say just how common the name was in Colonial America.
-Franklin was the fifteenth of seventeen children, so it’s safe to say that family names had been exhausted by the time of his birth.
+Franklin was the fifteenth of seventeen children, so family names might have been exhausted by the time of his birth.

 British prime minister Benjamin Disraeli served in the 1860s and 1870s, during the reign of Queen Victoria.

 In the US, Benjamin Harrison became the 23rd President of the United States in 1889, following in the footsteps of his grandfather, 9th President William Henry Harrison.
 Benjamin was a family name.
 The first Harrison to arrive in the New World was Benjamin Harrison, who came to Jamestown, Virginia in 1630.